Web Accessibility

 Basic is best for color blindness

 When developing a website, you should limit your color palette.
 The more colors you have in your design, the more chances there will be for potential confusion.
 A minimal design is not only applicable when you are designing for color accessibility, but it is aesthetically pleasing as well.
 Too many colors can start to get confusing for people with color blindness.
-Keeping the colors basic will help maximize the viewability.
+Keeping the colors essential will help maximize the viewability.

 Woman Helping A Senior With Computer